awsdocs/amazon-ecs-developer-guide/doc_source/efs-volumes.md

   sudo shutdown -r now
   ```
 + For tasks that are hosted on Fargate, Amazon EFS file systems are supported on platform version 1\.4\.0 or later \(Linux\)\.
 For more information, see [AWS Fargate platform versions](platform_versions.md)\.
 + When using Amazon EFS volumes for tasks that are hosted on Fargate, Fargate creates a supervisor container that's responsible for managing the Amazon EFS volume\.
 The supervisor container uses a small amount of the task's memory\.
 The supervisor container is visible when querying the task metadata version 4 endpoint\.
-However, it isn't visible in CloudWatch Container Insights\.
+Additionally, it is visible in CloudWatch Container Insights as the container name `aws-fargate-supervisor`\.
 For more information, see [Task metadata endpoint version 4](task-metadata-endpoint-v4.md)\.
 + Using Amazon EFS volumes or specifying an `EFSVolumeConfiguration` isn't supported on external instances\.
 + We recommended that you set the `ECS_ENGINE_TASK_CLEANUP_WAIT_DURATION` parameter in the agent configuration file to a value that is less than the default \(about 1 hour\)\.
 This change helps prevent EFS mount credential expiration and allows for cleanup of mounts that are not in use\.
 For more information, see [Available Parameters](ecs-agent-config.md#ecs-agent-availparam)\.